aghari19/Led_Switches/README.md

 ## Project 1 Summary

 This Project demonstrates how to use the GPIO Pins for Input and Output.
-Using bit manipulation students will implement the fillowing:
+Using bit manipulation students will implement the following:

 * Input: Read button presses.
 * Output: Assign LED color values.

 ## Starter Code Functionality